ForeCyberSec/eCPPT-Notes/Command-list.md

 //we have hosts we can scan targets to check OS and service/version and run default scripts nmap -T4 -O -sV -sC

+//if all ports are filtered on a host be sure to check for openings on udp port 161/ (SNMP) nmap -sU -p 161,162